jethrothelion/Text-to-image-diffusion-model-for-school/README.md

-Very simple conditional image generation model I was asked to create for a research project for school alot of stolen documentation code from hugging face but it works and works pretty well in my short testing as I had to give up after 4 months of working on it as the school server I was using was needed for something more important
+Very simple conditional image generation model I was asked to create for a research project for school alot of stolen documentation code from hugging face but it works and works pretty well in my short testing as I had to give up after about 2 months of working on it as the school server I was using was needed for something else

 These were generated off a rtx quadro 8000, mrdbourke/FoodExtract-1k-Vision 1.5k dataset at 130 epochs